-This essentially means that the Panel will be responsible for gathering relevant information and documents, assessing that evidence, reaching conclusions on the basis of that evidence and making a decision.
+This essentially means that we will be responsible for gathering relevant information and documents, assessing that material, reaching conclusions on the basis of that evidence and making a decision.
 As Sir Ross Cranston said, “there is no onus of proof on the Customer, given that this will be an inquisitorial process where the Panel does the work.”
 In practice this means the following:

 Where we consider that the material in the Customer Review File is deficient, we will seek information and documentation from the Bank and/or the Customer and share it appropriately.
-We will take account of what is said at the meeting or otherwise contributed by the Customer.
-We will advance our inquiries in this way in an effort to ensure we have identified the relevant information before producing a ‘minded to’ decision on the award.
-This approach will provide flexibility for us to deal with each Customer’s case in an appropriate manner.
-It is designed to minimise the need for legal representation or other professional involvement at the ‘information-gathering’ stage.
+We will take account of what is said at any meeting or otherwise contributed by the Customer.
+We will advance our inquiries in this way in an effort to ensure we have identified the relevant information before producing a ‘minded-to’ decision on the award.
+This approach provides flexibility for us to deal with each Customer’s case in an appropriate manner.
+It is designed to minimise the need for legal representation or other professional involvement at the ‘information gathering’ stage.

-In respect of each of the 71 companies in the Customer Review there is a Customer Review File.
+In respect of each of the Companies in the Customer Review there is a Customer Review File.
 This contains electronic versions of documents generated during the Customer Review process, including the Customers’ submissions.
-In relation to each company there are also Hard Copy Files, comprising hard copy documents for each company or ‘connection’ compiled from LBG’s records, many of which, we understand, run to many hundreds of documents.
+In relation to each Company there are also Hard Copy Files, comprising hard copy documents for each Company or ‘connection’ compiled from LBG’s records, many of which, we understand, run to many hundreds of documents.
 These Hard Copy Files were assembled in the “file build” process described by Sir Ross in ‘The Cranston Review’ and were, we understand, supplemented by selective searches of the Recommind database (the Bank’s electronic document repository containing in excess of 15 million electronic records).
-Across the 71 companies, the total number of lever arch files of documents number 967, broken down as follows:

 Sir Ross made significant criticisms of the way the Bank handled issues concerning documents during the Customer Review, particularly in respect of the non-disclosure of documents relied upon, the interpretation of those documents in the file that were prepared by the fraudsters and the significance of the absence of some documents from the file given the fraudulent activity.
 However, the analysis of the files in the 16 sample cases undertaken by FTI Consulting LLP, on Sir Ross’ behalf, demonstrated that in 14 of those cases there were no material information gaps.
 In the two cases where gaps were identified, further, more focused, searches did reveal further relevant documentation.

-Against that background, Sir Ross has recommended that “the structure of the Re-review Process should be built around the work undertaken for the Customer Review, in particular the Bank’s file build (i.e. the documents collated by the Bank in relation to each Customer Review File) and, importantly, the submissions of Customers.”
-We have taken those recommendations on board in developing the process we intend to follow.
+Against that background, Sir Ross has recommended that “the structure of the Re-Review Process should be built around the work undertaken for the Customer Review, in particular the Bank’s file build (i.e. the documents collated by the Bank in relation to each Customer Review File) and, importantly, the submissions of Customers.”
+We have taken those recommendations on board in developing the process we follow.

 If the Customer, in responding to an information request, alerts us to the existence of a document or class of documents that we are persuaded is potentially relevant and that is not already referred to in the Customer Review File, we will undertake a reasonable, proportionate and focused search of the Hard Copy Files and the Recommind electronic database provided that sufficiently specific search parameters and directions have been provided by the Customer.